 Acquired through the amalgamation with Tamaka Gold Corporation, the Goldlund property covers 23,858 hectares in northwestern Ontario, and consists of 27 patented claims, 152 unpatented claims, 1 mining lease, and 1 license of occupation.
 The area is underlain by sedimentary and volcanic rocks, numerous intermediate to mafic subvolcanic intrusive sheets, and is intruded by several granitoid stocks.
 The majority of identified mineralization is hosted within the Central and Southern Volcanic Belts and historic production demonstrates the presence of small zones of higher-grade mineralization.
-A technical report titled "Technical Report and Resource Estimation Update on the Goldlund Project", that was prepared in accordance with NI 43-101, was filed on SEDAR on February 10, 2017, and is available under the Company's SEDAR profile.
-The project contains Indicated Resource of 9.3 Mt grading 1.87 g/t Au, containing 560,000 oz Au, and Inferred Resources of 40.9 Mt grading 1.33 g/t Au, containing 1,750,000 oz Au.
-Mining in the 1980s produced approximately 90,700 tonnes at 5.14 g/t Au from underground and 39,000 tonnes @ 5.83 g/t from a small open pit.
-The Goldlund Project has excellent infrastructure with year-round road access to the property from Ontario Highway 72 which is 2km to the south and regional power lines which are 15km to the north.
+A technical report titled "Technical Report and Resource Estimation Update on the Goldlund Project", that was prepared by WSP in accordance with NI 43-101, was filed on SEDAR on February 10, 2017, and is available under the Company's SEDAR profile and on the Company's website.

+The Goldlund Project contains indicated mineral resources of 9.3 Mt grading 1.87 g/t Au, containing 560,000 oz Au, and inferred mineral resources of 40.9 Mt grading 1.33 g/t Au, containing 1,750,000 oz Au.
+Mining in the 1980s produced approximately 90,700 tonnes at 5.14 g/t Au from underground and 39,000 tonnes at 5.83 g/t from a small open pit.
+The Goldlund Project has excellent infrastructure with year-round road access to the property from Ontario Highway 72 which is 2 km to the south and regional power lines which are 15 km to the north.
 There exists a strong relationship with the towns and First Nation groups in the local communities.